Grit-Software-Systems/b2ctestcaserunner/README.md

 ```

 1. Relative or absolute path to B2CTestDriver.dll
-2. The directory (relative or absolute) or Azure blob storage that contains the test configuration json
+2. The directory (relative or absolute) or Azure blob storage that contains the test configuration json.
+If not provided it will default to the folder of B2CTestDriver.dll
 3. Folder to contain the XML results, either relative to B2CTestDriver.dll or an absolute path.
 The folder will be created if it does not exist

 example: